 Restarting the numbering on some 30 titles is a bit irritating.
 I have always disliked this practice, going back as far as the Heroes Reborn event from Marvel.
 I hate tossing out the old volume for some short-term gain.
 It bugs me that we will be on volume three of Batman come June.
 I hope there is a legitimate reason for the renumbering, however I am doubtful.

 The titles announced all seemed quite interesting.
-DC does not seem to be exploring any experimental titles right off the bat.
+DC Comics does not seem to be exploring any experimental titles right off the bat.
 I think this is a good idea for the launch.
 The titles given will hopefully provide a workable foundation for which to build upon.
-When the New-52 was launched we had titles like Resurrection Man, Voodoo, OMAC, and Mr. Terrific.
-These were going to be challenging sells to a potential new (or even seasoned) reader.
-If those titles were launched, say a year into the New-52 (potentially after the characters had already been introduced), they may have found a wider audience.
+When The New-52! was launched we had titles like Resurrection Man, Voodoo, OMAC, and Mr. Terrific.
+These were going to be challenging sells to potential new (or even seasoned) readers.
+If those titles were launched, say a year into The New-52! (potentially after the characters had already been introduced), they may have found a wider audience.
 I was going to go blow-by-blow for each title, however, with the limited information we have currently, it would likely be a waste of everyone’s time.

 Now, I am pleased with the news, however, I cannot say that I am 100% optimistic about Rebirth.
 I am excited, and really can’t wait to see how things pan out, however there is something I just can’t shake.
 During the interview, Geoff Johns mentions that this has been in the works for a long while.
 If that’s truly the case… Why did we just go through Convergence?
 If this is to be a re-melding of the classic and contemporary DC Universes, Convergence would have been the most opportune time to pull the trigger… the fact that they didn’t, and announced Rebirth six or seven months later makes me question how much forethought is being (or has been) put into this.